-- Scales Video (for keyboard instrument one video, 1 minute 45 seconds max) All applicants will play seven required major scales in this order: C, F, Bb, Eb, G, D, A. Scales must be played: - o both ascending and descending - o by memory - in eighth notes at the minimum tempo of 120 bpm to the quarter note.
-Play a different scale degree note on each eighth note (e.g. do not play two eighth notes per pitch - see image above for correct rhythm).
-Faster tempos are permissible, but only if ALL scales are played at the faster tempo. - o a minimum of 2 octaves - Rudiments or Drum Set Styles Video (for non-keyboard instrument one video, 1 minute 30 seconds maximum; choose appropriate guidelines for your choice below.
-You should only choose one of the following: - Snare Drum & Multiple Percussion Play 15 seconds of each of the following rudiments on a snare drum: - flams with alternating hands from slow to fast to slow - single drags with alternating hands from slow to fast to slow - single paradiddles with alternating hands - double paradiddles with alternating hands
+- Scales Video (for keyboard instrument one video, 1 minute 45 seconds max) All applicants will play seven required major scales in this order: C, F, Bb, Eb, G, D, A. Scales must be played: - both ascending and descending - by memory - o in eighth notes at the minimum tempo of 120 bpm to the quarter note.
+Play a different scale degree note on each eighth note (e.g. do not play two eighth notes per pitch see image above for correct rhythm).
+Faster tempos are permissible, but only if ALL scales are played at the faster tempo. - a minimum of 2 octaves - Rudiments or Drum Set Styles Video (for non-keyboard instrument one video, 1 minute 30 seconds maximum; choose appropriate guidelines for your choice below.
+You should only choose one of the following:

+Snare Drum & Multiple Percussion

+Play 15 seconds of each of the following rudiments on a snare drum:

+- flams with alternating hands from slow to fast to slow - single drags with alternating hands from slow to fast to slow - single paradiddles with alternating hands - double paradiddles with alternating hands - multiple bounce/buzz (symphonic style) rolls from softest to loudest to softest - double stroke (rudiment style) rolls from softest to loudest to softest